ryangerardwilson/rtutor/courses/python.md

     name, shares, price = holding
     host, port = address

-    # Although tuples support most of the same operations as lists (such as indexing, slicing, and concatenation),
+    # Although tuples support most of the same operations as lists (such as
-    # the elements of a tuple cannot be changed after creation- that is, you cannot replace, delete, or append new
+    # indexing, slicing, and concatenation), the elements of a tuple cannot be
+    # changed after creation- that is, you cannot replace, delete, or append
-    # elements to an existing tuple.
+    # new elements to an existing tuple.

     # Looping over tuples
     total = 0.0
     for name, shares, prices in portfolio:
         total += shares * price
     # Alternatively:
-    total = sum([shares * price for _, shares, price in portfolio]) # use _ if you don't need a value
+    total = sum([shares * price for _, shares, price in portfolio])
+    # NOTE: use _ if you don't need a value

 #### Lesson 3: Sets

     # A set is an unordered collection of unique objects.
-    # Sets are used to find distinct values or to manage problems related to membership.
+Sets are used to
+    # find distinct values or to manage problems related to membership.

     # Create a set
     empty_set = set()
     names1 = {'IBM', 'MSFT', 'AA'}
     names2 = set(['IBM','MSFT','HPE','IBM','CAT']) # Will store 'IBM' only once
     # Elements of a set are restricted to immutable objects.
-You can make a set of numbers, strings, or tuples - however, you can't make a set containing lists.
+You can make a set
+    # of numbers, strings, or tuples - but, not of lists.
+You can, however,
-    names = {s[0] for s in portfolio} # Create set from list, using set comprehension
+    create set 'from' a list, using set comprehension names = {s[0] for s in portfolio}

     # Operations
     a = t | s # Union
     b = t & s # Intersection
     c = t - s # Difference
     d = s - t # Difference
-    e = t ^ s # Symmetric difference: gives items that are in either s or t but not in both.
+    e = t ^ s # Symmetric difference: items in either s or t but not in both.

     # CRUD on elements
     t.add('DIS')